akaAgar/briefing-room-for-dcs/README.md

 ### Coming later
 * Additional coalitions: many more
 * Additional gameplay options in the templates
-* All other DCS theaters
+* All DCS World theaters
 * Carrier groups for takeoff/landing
 * PvP missions
 * Unit liveries by country